 Howard spent 36 years in the United States Army, first enlisting in 1956.
 He arrived in Vietnam in 1967, and his first 13 months were a doozy.
 It was this initial time period that Howard was nominated for the Medal of Honor three times.

 It’s easy to realize why he was put in a position to earn the Medal of Honor three times.
-As a member of Army Special Forces, he was assigned to the top secret Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG).
+As a Green Beret, he was assigned to the top secret Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG).
 The classified command participated in the war’s most important and prominent operations.

 It also participated in the war’s least prominent operations, especially those conducted in Laos and Cambodia.
 The top secret operations that put Howard in the position of being nominated for three Medals of Honor would be the reason two of them were downgraded to a Silver Star and the Distinguished Service Cross, respectively.